SuperOfficeDocs/superoffice-docs/docs/database/tables/credited.md

 ---
-uid: table-credited
+uid: table-Credited
-title: credited table
+title: Credited table
 description: Credited list table.
 List of who is to be credited for the sale. so.generated: true
 keywords:
   - "database"
   - "Credited"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# credited Table (97)
+# Credited Table (97)

-credited MDO list item table.
+Credited MDO list item table.
 Credited list table.
 List of who is to be credited for the sale.

 ## Fields